National

 NYJO develops open-access programmes with clearly established pathways for progression, in which achievements are celebrated at every level.
 Our national programme is based around Widening Access partnerships where we develop initiatives that respond to our partners’ work and their communities’ needs.

-If you would like to find out more about our National work, please contact NYJO’s Head of Learning Vikki Maudave at [email protected].
+If you would like to find out more about our National work, please contact NYJO’s Head of Programmes Vikki Maudave at [email protected].

 Widening Access